marklchaves/cme-dev-style-guide/_docs/content-writing/13-writing-for-translation.html.md

 ### Beware words with multiple meanings

 **“Once”** (could mean “one time,” “after,” “in the past,” or “when”)
-- Yes: After you log in, you will see your account’s Dashboard.
+- **Yes**: After you log in, you will see your account’s Dashboard.
-- No: Once you log in, you will see your account’s Dashboard.
+- **No**: Once you log in, you will see your account’s Dashboard.

 **“Right”** (could mean “correct,” “the opposite of left,” “politically conservative,” etc.)

- - Yes: In the File Manager, click the correct image and drag it to the pane at right.
+ - **Yes**: In the File Manager, click the correct image and drag it to the pane at right.
- - No: In the File Manager, click the right image and drag it to the right pane.
+ - **No**: In the File Manager, click the right image and drag it to the right pane.

 **“Since”** (could refer to a point in time, or a synonym of “because”)

-- Yes: Because you already have a complete mailing list, you can send your campaign at any time.
+- **Yes**: Because you already have a complete mailing list, you can send your campaign at any time.
-- No: Since you already have complete mailing list, you can send your campaign at any time.
+- **No**: Since you already have complete mailing list, you can send your campaign at any time.

 **“Require” plus an infinitive** (could confuse the relationship between subject and object)

-- Yes: Autoresponders can be configured and sent from paid accounts.
+- **Yes**: Autoresponders can be configured and sent from paid accounts.
-- No: A paid account is required to send autoresponders.
+- **No**: A paid account is required to send autoresponders.
 (This could imply that customers with paid accounts are required to send autoresponders.)

 **“Has” or “have” plus past participle** (could confuse the relationship between subject and object)

-- Yes: The folder contains sent campaigns.
+- **Yes**: The folder contains sent campaigns.
-- No: The folder has sent campaigns.
+- **No**: The folder has sent campaigns.

 ### Numbers